LibCrowds/libcrowds-viewer/README.md

 component presents a zoomable image and provides options for users to mark and transcribe areas of that image.

-The input is an array of options used to configure tasks that are presented to the user.
+An array of options is used to configure tasks that are presented to the user.
 The output from these tasks is serialised according to the [W3C Web Annotations spec](https://www.w3.org/annotation/) and returned via events.